libe-labo/hubot-liberation/README.md

 # hubot-liberation

-A hubot script that does the things
+A hubot script that alerts a channel whenever there's an alert on http://www.liberation.fr/.

 See [`src/liberation.coffee`](src/liberation.coffee) for full documentation.